 Dave Edmunds ‘D.E.
 7th’

-Today’s Cool Album of the Day (#811in the Series) is Dave Edmunds, D.E.
+Today’s Cool Album of the Day (#962 in the Series) is Dave Edmunds, D.E.
 7th Welsh rocker, Dave Edmunds released the fabulously rich album, “D.E.
 7th,,” in the spring of 1982 after the turmoil of seeing the band he had been with for most of the past decade dissolve and changing record labels.
 It was his first project for the Columbia label after spending five creatively productive years with Led Zeppelin’s “Swan Song” label and the first in nearly a decade without his old Rockpile cohorts, with whom he recorded and produced as a solo artist, band and on Nick Lowe’s solo projects.
-Being the talent magnet that he is, he never missed a step by reuniting with old...
+Being the talent magnet that he is, he never missed a step by reuniting with...

 Rank and File ‘Sundown’